mirage/mirage-www/tmpl/blog/mirage-entropy.md

 the absence of clear patterns between outputs.
 We don't want the sequence to look like `7, 8, 9, 10, ...`, even with a bit of noise, and we don't want correlation between outputs.
-The problem here is that no-one really knows what "having patterns" means; it is entirely possible that we simply searched for a pattern too simple, and that in fact there is one fully explaining the sequence lurking just around the complexity corner.
+The problem here is that no-one really knows what "having patterns" means; it is entirely possible that we only searched for patterns too simple, and that in fact there is a pattern that fully explains the sequence lurking just around the complexity corner.

 Nonetheless, there is a well established battery of tests to check statistical randomness of RNG outputs, called the [Diehard Tests][diehard-web], and serves